Brexit and VAT

 Boxes 2, 8 and 9 are no longer relevant and should be completed as nil, unless your business is located in Northern Ireland.
 In this case you can complete them as normal.

-After 1 January 2021, if you are importing goods from the rest of the world or the EU, you should account for VAT using what is known as 'Postponed Accounting', as follows: if the value of the goods is £100 and the item is standard-rated you declare £20 VAT in box 1 and £20 in box 4, provided you are able to claim back VAT in full.
+If you are importing goods from the rest of the world or the EU, you should account for VAT using what is known as 'Postponed Accounting', as follows: if the value of the goods is £100 and the item is standard-rated you declare £20 VAT in box 1 and £20 in box 4, provided you are able to claim back VAT in full.

 If you are partly exempt or otherwise unable to recover VAT in full you would enter the amount of VAT in box 4 that you are entitled to claim.